ibm-cloud-docs/Cloudant/api/replication.md

 ```
 {: codeblock}

-*Example response that follows a request for a single replication:*
+### Example response that follows a request for a single replication

 ```json
 {